mcclure/emily/doc/manual.md

 "Numbers" are double-precision floats.

 There is a `true` but is no "false"; `null` is used as the "false" value.
-Library functions which must evaluate true vs falsehood, like `if`, treat any non-null value as true.
+Library functions which must evaluate the truth values of expressions, like `if`, treat any non-`null` value as true.

 Remember: these different kinds of values only differ in terms of which arguments they will accept (without failing) when applied as functions.

 ## Token types

 An Emily program is a series of statements ("lines of code" separated by ; or newline).
-A statement in an Emily program is a series of "token"s.
-In a written program on disk, the following kinds of tokens exist:
+A statement in an Emily program is a series of "tokens".
+In source code on disk, the following kinds of tokens exist:

 - Words: An identifier-- any ASCII letter a-z A-Z, followed by any sequence of ASCII letters a-z A-Z and numbers 0-9.
 Underscore is not allowed.)
 - Numbers: Any numbers 0-9, optionally followed by one period and more numbers 0-9.